MadhumithaSridhara/QuickMatch/index.md

    * *What we actually did*:
 * Week 4: Fine grained parallel implementation
    * *What we should do*: This week we will use SIMD to get better performance on QuickMatch
-    1. First Half:
-    2. Second Half:
+    1. First Half: Complete the parallel code using OpenCL on one platform (MacBook? with Intel Integrated HD graphics )
+    2. Second Half: Get a working version of the code on a different platform (latedays Xeon Phi?) and try optimizing it

     * *What we actually did*:
 * Week 5: Fine tuning/ prepare presentation
     * *What we should do*: Run benchmarks, collect results and look for scopes for improvement.
 Also prepare for the final demo and presentation.
 This week will also serve as a buffer in case any of the steps take longer than expected.
+    1. First Half: Run QuickMatch with different datasets / different architectures and observe performance.
+Try to improve any common bottlenecks and characterize the memory/compute usage.
+    2. Second Half: Buffer and prepare for the presentation.
     * *What we actually did*:

 ### References